|Who controls it?||Board of Directors|

 Just like ordinary company limited by shares (CLS’s) and company limited by guarantee (CLG’s), a CIC’s constitution is its Memorandum and Articles of Association.
 In addition, the CIC legislation requires that the Memorandum and Articles of Association of a CIC must contain certain protections.
-Model constitutions for different types of CICs can be found on the CIC Regulator’s website or in the precedents section of this website.
+Model constitutions for different types of CICs can be found on the CIC Regulator’s website.

 The principal feature of a CIC is that it contains a lock on its assets.
 This prevents profits being distributed to members or shareholders other than in certain circumstances.
 A CIC is obliged to pursue the community interest and must report on how it does this to the CIC Regulator.

 A CIC is registered with Companies House in the same way as a normal company.
 However, there is one additional form to complete, which contains: a statement that the CIC is pursuing the community interest (including a description of the community and how its interest is pursued); and a declaration that the company is not an excluded company.
 Companies House will pass the application to the CIC Regulator who will assess whether the ‘community interest test’ has been passed.
 If it has, the CIC Regulator will return the application to Companies House, which will then incorporate the company.
 There is a small fee for registering a new CIC.

 A normal CLS or CLG can be converted to a CIC.
 It would need to amend its constitution appropriately and then submit the required forms to Companies House.